 FPV drones are different.
 These aircraft have no sensors.
 They are flown with total manual control and in 2020 they generally fall into three categories:

 Racing FPV drones are as above.
-They are designed for speed, with these quadcopters reaching well over 100 mph and reaching A to B as fast as possible, through checkpoints and obstacles.
+They are designed for speed and agility, with these quadcopters reaching well over 100 mph and reaching A to B as fast as possible, through checkpoints and obstacles.

 Freestyle FPV drones came next, as a more creative form of FPV drones.
 These UAVs are designed to carry an action camera and to complete flips, rolls, dives and spins in an effortless ballet in the skies.
 They are fast and agile, but more refined than racing drones, as their objective is not necessarily speed (although they can still easily reach over 100 mph)!

-Bad Wolf Horizon Ltd. offers both Cinewhoop and Freestyle FPV drone services across the UK and abroad.
-They are an immensely powerful drone filming tool and can trasform what you and your customers think drone video is.
+Bad Wolf Horizon Ltd. offers both Cinewhoop and cinematic FPV drone pilot hire services across the UK and abroad.
+They are an immensely powerful drone filming tool and can transform what you and your customers think drone video is.
 We have created "one-shot virtual property tours", "COVID secure previews" and even flown in Museums to entice customers inside.

 Bad Wolf Horizon Ltd. is an award-winning drone company, based in the South West of the UK, with a head office in Helston, Cornwall.
 We regularly travel for work and our drone services are available across the UK and abroad.
 Get in touch for details: www.badwolfhorizon.com/contact